level-up-hour/episodes/E18/README.md

-# Season 1 Episode 18: Nextcloud on OpenShift
+# Episode 18: Nextcloud on OpenShift

 ## Description